How to Install Odoo 13 on Ubuntu 18.04

-In this article, we will explain you have to install Odoo 13 on Ubuntu.
+In this article, we explain you how to install Odoo 13 on Ubuntu.
 Follow 8 easy steps for install Odoo 13 on Ubuntu.
 Odoo 13 release on Oct 02, 2019.
 It is very easy to install Odoo in Ubuntu.
 Odoo is a most extensive open-source ERP that provides all business related application.
 Such as Accounting, CRM, Sales, Purchase, Project, Point of Sale, E-Commerce and many more.
 So Let’s start how to install and configure Odoo 13 in Ubuntu.

 Install Odoo 13 on Ubuntu 18.04

 First of all, update APT list of available packages and their versions.
 Later, use

 upgrade command to actually installs newer versions of the packages.

 sudo apt-get update && sudo apt-get upgrade

 Next you have to install GIT, Python 3 pip, and other required packages to build Odoo dependencies.